tecwds/treasure-template/README.md

 ## Treasure template

-this project is aim to solve the problem that sometime we write `springboot` or `nodejs` projects aren't easily build it and run it online or offline.
+this project is aim to solve the problem that sometime we write `springboot` projects aren't easily build it and run it online or offline.

 ## Features